Gian Carlo Michelini: Later work

 Michelini helped establish the Yilan International Children's Folklore and Folkgame Festival in 1996, and served as general secretary of the Folklore Festival Association of the ROC.
 In 2011, the name of Michelini and other foreign aid workers were commemorated by Liu Po-chun on a metal tree sculpture.
 The art piece was donated to the Council for Cultural Affairs by the Foundation of Taiwan Organizations of Philanthropic Education.
 The next year, Michelini was a recipient of the National Cultural Heritage Conservation Award.
 In 2013, Michelini donated photographs of the Lanyang Dance Troupe to the Yilan County Government.
 In 2015, the Order of Brilliant Star with Violet Grand Cordon was conferred upon Michelini.
 On 6 July 2017, Michelini was naturalized as a citizen of the Republic of China, and became the first person to hold naturalized dual citizenship under the revised Nationality Law provision for special contributions to art and culture.
 At his naturalization ceremony, Michelini stated, "This is the best birthday gift.
 I want to do many more things for Taiwan!"
+The Yilan County Government acknowledged Michelini's contributions to local arts and culture in 2025.

+Death

+Michelini died at Saint Mary's Hospital in Luodong, on 4 April 2026, at the age of 90.
+Michelini's funeral Mass was held on 9 April 2026, at Our Lady of the Assumption Catholic Church in Luodong, and he was buried at Guangxing Catholic Cemetery.